YordanPashev/SImpleSnake/README.md

 # Simple Snake :snake:
 Simple Snake is a Classical Console game we all love playing!
+The game has 3 Levels of difficulty and List of TOP 3 Highest Player Scores.

 # Author
 - [Yordan Pashev](https://github.com/YordanPashev)